simonspa/corryvreckan/src/modules/EventLoaderMuPixTelescope/README.md

 to match the internal time structure) for standalone telescope data.
 Otherwise any other event definition (`EventLoaderEUDAQ2` `EventDefinitionM26`) can be used.

+### Dependencies
+This module requires a installation of the mupix8_daq package that is used by the Mu3e pixel group to read out the sensors.
+This library is non-public.
+Authorized users can download it via https://bitbucket.org/mu3e/mupix8_daq.git

 ### Parameters
 * `input_directory`: Defines the input file.
 No default
 * `Run`: 6 digit Run number, with leading zeros being automatically added, to open the data file with the standard format `telescope_run_RUN.blck`
 * `input_file`: Overwrite  the default file created based on the `Run`.
 No default.
 * `is_sorted`: Defines if data recorded is on FPGA timestamp sorted.
 Defaults to `false`
-* `ts2_is_gray`: Defines if the timestamp is gray encoded or not.
-Defaults to `false`, currently not supported.
-* `time_offset`: Set an offset to correct for the expected delay between issuing the synchronoues reset and receiving it.
+* `time_offset`: Substract an offset to correct for the expected delay between issuing the synchronoues reset and receiving it.
 Only used if `is_sorted==false`.
 Defaults to `0`
 * `input_file`: Overwrite the input filename if the filename has a non-default